NC Friends Requirements

 NC Nonprofit Corporations Act NCGS Chapter 55A—applies to Friends

-NC Sales Taxation and Nonprofit Organizations Link to NC General Statutes Payment of sales tax.
-There are still some differing opinions regarding paying sales tax on books sold at book sales.
-If you only hold one book sale a year—you definitely don’t have to pay sales tax on goods sold, but if you do more than one sale or if you maintain a book shop or if you sell other items all year long—you probably do have to pay sales tax on all goods sold.
+Payment of sales tax.
+Per NC Department of Revenue: If you only hold one book sale a year—you definitely don’t have to pay sales tax on goods sold, but if you do more than one sale or if you maintain a book shop or if you sell books and/or other items all year long—you do have to pay sales tax on all items sold.
 File form E-500 to pay the sales tax owed quarterly or monthly depending on the volume of sales.